Administrative Approval Process

 Step 8: Construction Drawing Submittal

 Applications are accepted on a rolling basis throughout the month and plans can be submitted at any point after DRC approval.
-For a list of plan submittal requirements, see UDO Section 16.7.
+For a list of plan submittal requirements, see UDO Section 12.3.G.

 Step 9: Soil & Erosion Control Permit Submittal (If Applicable)

 If land disturbance exceeds 1 acre, a S&EC permit is required.
-The S&EC permit can typically be submitted after the first round of Construction Drawing review.
-This permit is issued by Wake County Watershed Management and is submitted via the Wake County Permit Portal system.
+The S&EC permit is issued by the Town of Knightdale and the application can typically be submitted after the first round of Construction Drawing review.

 Step 10: Building Permit Submittal (If Applicable)